apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 3.1 One-click deployment

-`HugeGraph-Tools` provides a command-line tool for one-click deployment, users can use this tool to quickly download、decompress、configure and start `HugeGraphServer` and `HugeGraph-Hubble` with one click.
+`HugeGraph-Tools` provides a command-line tool for one-click deployment, users can use this tool to quickly download, decompress, configure and start `HugeGraphServer` and `HugeGraph-Hubble` with one click.

 Of course, you should download the tarball of `HugeGraph-Toolchain` first.